2mal3/2mal3s-Tweaks/README.md

 - **Unlock all recipes**: Automatically unlocks all recipes.
 - **Visible Marker**
 - **Wandering Trader Notifications**: When a Wandering Trader appears a notification is sent to all players and gets a short glowing effect.
+- **Warden Tinnitus**: After being hit by a sonic boom attack, you can't hear anything for a short time.

 ## Notes: